The No-Scalpel Vasectomy Procedure – Mississauga, Ontario

 It will only hurt a little bit – and not during the procedure.

 Laser vasectomy is not a medical procedure currently available.
 We are not aware of any vasectomy doctors in Mississauga, the GTA, Ontario, or in Canada, that offer laser vasectomy.
 To our knowledge, laser vasectomy has only been conducted in animal trials.

 Sometimes no-scalpel vasectomy is confused with laser vasectomy.
 Some people may assume that because no scalpel is used a laser may be the tool applied to the operation – but this is not the case.

 As detailed above our method involves the use of specialized instruments that obviate the need for scalpels.
 The traditional scalpel is replaced with devices for puncturing a small hole and holding men’s vas tubes during the no-scalpel vasectomy procedure.

 The benefits of no-scalpel vasectomy at our GTA clinics include reduced risk of complications and shorter healing time.

 Laser Vasectomy in Ontario – Nope

-The scalpel-less and needle-free vasectomy method used by Dr. Sing at our Ontario free vasectomy clinics in Toronto and Mississauga is the most modern, comfortable, and effective vasectomy method available today.
+The scalpel-less and needle-free vasectomy method used by Dr. Sing and Dr. Mulla at our Ontario free vasectomy clinics in Toronto and Mississauga is the most modern, comfortable, and effective vasectomy method available today.